f0uriest/GASTOp/docs/lessons_learned.rst

 run-times,  we found any particular method which was taking up more time than other function calls and made the code more efficient by using logical indexing and vector expressions instead of loops.

+Selector
+********
+Much like the Mutator, Crossover, and FitnessFunction classes, the Selector class was structured to contain multiple methods of selecting parents for crossover and mutation.
+The idea was to modularize the selection process, allowing new selection methods to easily be added as additional methods of the class.
+Selector objects return numpy arrays of indices of trusses in the current population.
+Alternatively, we could have decided to have the selector objects return the actual parent trusses, but this would require more memory than a simple index.
+Instead, the trusses are extracted from the population with the index when needed, upon performing crossover and mutation.
+Both currently implemented methods of performing selection make use of numpy arrays and built-in vectorized numpy functions.
+Initial for-loop implementations of the methods were significantly slower.